bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 ### 3. Office gossiping

-Spreading rumours or negative information about colleagues or clients is also a type pf psychological game, usually played to create tension and manipulate social dynamics.
-Those who possess insider information or spread rumours may feel a sense of influence over others. **What is interesting, in competitive workplaces, employees may engage in gossip to undermine or discredit their colleagues.
-This can be driven by feelings of insecurity or a desire to gain a competitive advantage.** We have to note that while gossiping may serve some entertainment and informational functions for people, in most cases it has negative consequences and leads to misunderstandings, conflicts, and a toxic work environment.
+Spreading rumours or negative information about colleagues or clients is also **a type pf psychological game, usually played to create tension and manipulate social dynamics.** Those who possess insider information or spread rumours may feel a sense of influence over others.
 Sometimes the person who spreads rumours plays also the role of victim from the drama triangle.

+**In competitive workplaces, employees may engage in gossip to undermine or discredit their colleagues.** This can be driven by feelings of insecurity or a desire to gain a competitive advantage.

+We have to note that while gossiping may serve some entertainment and informational functions for people, in most cases it has negative consequences and leads to misunderstandings, conflicts, and a toxic work environment.

 ### 4.Passive-aggressive behaviour

-**When you indirectly express hostility or disagreement through subtle actions, sarcasm, or backhanded compliments you also play the game.
-Have you ever thought that in this way you very often just avoid honest and open communication of what you really want to achieve?**
+**When you indirectly express hostility or disagreement through subtle actions, sarcasm, or backhanded compliments you also play the game.** In this way you avoid honest and open communication of what you really want to achieve.

 Passive-aggressive behaviours in the workplace can manifest in various ways.
 Among the most common ones we can find: